A trial looking at surgery for mesothelioma (MARS 2)

 Phase 3

-This trial is looking at whether chemotherapy alone or chemotherapy and surgery is better for people who have mesothelioma of the chest.
+This trial was looking at whether chemotherapy alone or chemotherapy and surgery was better for people who have mesothelioma of the chest.

 Mesothelioma is a type of cancer that can develop in the covering of the lungs (pleural mesothelioma).
-This trial is for people who have pleural mesothelioma that is only affecting one side of the chest.
+This trial was for people who have pleural mesothelioma that was only affecting one side of the chest and were able to have surgery.

-The trial is supported by Cancer Research UK.
+This trial was supported by Cancer Research UK

 More about this trial